davedotdev/blog/content/blog/2025/03/04-03-2025-design-foundational-value/index.md

 Every time information leaks inadvertently between domains, it takes incredible effort to encode and decode it.
 It becomes fragile information at best and easy to get wrong.

+It's common to see however, when a design encompasses tricky technology, as the details grow, so will the reference to it being academic.
+Some things just cannot be hacked together.
+Network engineers spent hours labbing out topologies and exercising technologies.
+Those big dollar bucks paid out to a consultant?
+Many hours spent actually building, deploying and running what you're about to get in production.

 ### Goldilocks Design

 It's not easy to define this.
 A goldilocks design has that __Ahhhh, perfect__ smell to it.
 That might be WHAT it is, HOW it should work and WHAT the value is to the end customer.
 It will have guide rails to avoid coding into a corner and will have expected and quantifiable milestones.
 Rarely is saying it's done ever good enough.
 Proving it's done is what it's all about.